franciscaconcha/2021MNRAS.501.1782C/README.md

 ### Creating the plots

 There are several different scripts to create the Figures of the paper.
-All of them are located in the ```plots``` folder:
+All of them are located in the ```plots``` directoy:

 * Figure 1: ```tracks.py```
 * Figures 2 and 3: ```disk_fractions.py```